minhtran241/protocol_buffers_go_generate/README.md

     -   Messages definitions are not enough to represent and exchange data in any programming language.
 We have to generate classes/objects to deal with data in the chosen programming language.
     -   To install the compiler, download packages:
-        -   `go get -u google.golang.org/Protocol Buffers`
+        -   `go get -u google.golang.org/protobuf`
-        -   `go get -u google.golang.org/Protocol Buffers/proto`
+        -   `go get -u google.golang.org/protobuf/proto`
     -   To install the Go protocol buffers plugin:
-        -   `go install google.golang.org/Protocol Buffers/cmd/protoc-gen-go@latest`
+        -   `go install google.golang.org/protobuf/cmd/protoc-gen-go@latest`
     -   To compile:
         -   `protoc --go_out=. ./protocol/*.proto`